Veritula – Meta

 - Retention of formatting when pasting

-#3171·Benjamin Davies, 28 days agoObsidian autopairs markdown syntax and brackets.
+#3171·Benjamin Davies, about 2 months agoObsidian autopairs markdown syntax and brackets.
 I like it a lot and would like Veritula to have something similar!

 I can take this opportunity to replace manual markdown with a proper text editor.
 Then there’s no need for autopaired brackets.